BatmanAoD/PublicPaste/containers-without-generics.md

 These are the "magic" functions for containers (using `Ctr<A,*B>` as a user-defined name):

-...other than syntax, what's "magic" about these?
-In particular, are the ones with normal function-call syntax "magic" at all?

 ```
   Ctr[A] -> Option<*B>
   // `gen` is a keyword for a generator